Alipc598/PathfindingVisualizer/README.md

-# KivyPathfinder
+# Pathfinding Visualizer

-KivyPathfinder is an interactive pathfinding visualizer built with the Kivy framework.
+PathfindingVisualizer is an interactive built with the Kivy framework.
 It's designed to demonstrate the workings of A* and Branch and Bound, in a visually engaging and intuitive way based on scenarios of my Pathfinding project.

 ## Features